Nio Inc – (NYSE:NIO) Shares Sold by Parallel Advisors LLC

-Parallel Advisors LLC lowered its holdings in Nio Inc – (NYSE:NIO) by 19.9% in the second quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 2,031 shares of the company’s stock after selling 506 shares during the period.
-Parallel Advisors LLC’s holdings in NIO were worth $108,000 at the end of the most recent reporting period.
+Parallel Advisors LLC reduced its holdings in Nio Inc – (NYSE:NIO) by 19.9% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 2,031 shares of the company’s stock after selling 506 shares during the quarter.
+Parallel Advisors LLC’s holdings in NIO were worth $108,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-Gulf International Bank UK Ltd boosted its holdings in NIO by 9.2% in the first quarter.
-Gulf International Bank UK Ltd now owns 201,411 shares of the company’s stock valued at $7,851,000 after purchasing an additional 17,000 shares during the last quarter.
-CIBC World Markets Inc. lifted its holdings in NIO by 12.5% during the 1st quarter.
-CIBC World Markets Inc. now owns 39,946 shares of the company’s stock worth $1,557,000 after buying an additional 4,423 shares during the last quarter.
-BNP PARIBAS ASSET MANAGEMENT Holding S.A. bought a new position in NIO during the 2nd quarter worth approximately $82,827,000.
-Vontobel Holding Ltd. lifted its holdings in NIO by 91.0% during the 1st quarter.
-Vontobel Holding Ltd. now owns 124,893 shares of the company’s stock worth $4,868,000 after buying an additional 59,511 shares during the last quarter.
-Finally, Janus Henderson Group PLC raised its position in shares of NIO by 651.1% during the 1st quarter.
-Janus Henderson Group PLC now owns 549,630 shares of the company’s stock worth $21,425,000 after purchasing an additional 476,454 shares during the period.
-28.21% of the stock is owned by hedge funds and other institutional investors.
+A number of other institutional investors and hedge funds have also bought and sold shares of NIO.
+Close Asset Management Ltd acquired a new stake in NIO in the 1st quarter valued at approximately $26,000.
+MV Capital Management Inc. acquired a new position in shares of NIO during the 2nd quarter valued at $27,000.
+Certified Advisory Corp acquired a new position in shares of NIO during the 1st quarter valued at $28,000.
+Meridian Wealth Partners LLC increased its position in shares of NIO by 77.4% during the 1st quarter.
+Meridian Wealth Partners LLC now owns 816 shares of the company’s stock valued at $31,000 after purchasing an additional 356 shares during the period.
+Finally, Red Door Wealth Management LLC acquired a new position in shares of NIO during the 2nd quarter valued at $31,000.
+Hedge funds and other institutional investors own 28.21% of the company’s stock.

-A number of analysts have recently weighed in on NIO shares.
-BOCOM International started coverage on NIO in a research report on Tuesday, June 8th.
-They set a “buy” rating and a $57.00 price target on the stock. upgraded NIO from a “neutral” rating to a “buy” rating and raised their target price for the company from $57.60 to $58.30 in a research report on Tuesday, June 1st.
-HSBC upgraded NIO from a “hold” rating to a “buy” rating and set a $69.00 target price on the stock in a research report on Friday, July 9th.
-Finally, Citigroup restated a “neutral” rating on shares of NIO in a research report on Thursday, August 12th.
-Four analysts have rated the stock with a hold rating and twelve have given a buy rating to the stock.
-According to data from MarketBeat, the company has a consensus rating of “Buy” and a consensus target price of $65.49.
+Several equities analysts have recently issued reports on NIO shares. upgraded NIO from a “neutral” rating to a “buy” rating and lifted their price target for the company from $57.60 to $58.30 in a research report on Tuesday, June 1st.
+Citigroup reissued a “neutral” rating on shares of NIO in a research note on Thursday, August 12th.
+BOCOM International started coverage on NIO in a research note on Tuesday, June 8th.
+They set a “buy” rating and a $57.00 price objective for the company.
+Finally, HSBC raised NIO from a “hold” rating to a “buy” rating and set a $69.00 price objective for the company in a research note on Friday, July 9th.
+Four equities research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus target price of $65.49.

-NIO (NYSE:NIO) last released its quarterly earnings data on Wednesday, August 11th.
-The company reported ($0.42) earnings per share for the quarter, topping the consensus estimate of ($0.54) by $0.12.
-NIO had a negative return on equity of 36.97% and a negative net margin of 29.68%.
-On average, equities research analysts anticipate that Nio Inc – will post -0.72 EPS for the current fiscal year.

 NIO Company Profile